 Address: 10416 80 Ave NW, Edmonton, AB T6E 5T7

 Located inside a beautiful brick building with a rooftop patio, Polar Park microbrewery is known for its innovation in both beer and food.
 Some of their beers that stand out to our tastebuds include their Pink Panther (Raspberry Witbier with hints of raspberry, dried limes, and coriander), Valley of Giants (a strong Belgium blonde with notes of ginger), and One Tame Cheetah (overtones of fresh banana bread with hints of clove and vanilla).
 Best of all, their taproom is such a great venue.
-It’s big and open, features an awesome patio, and they even have a stage for live performances.
+It’s big and open, features an awesome patio, and has a stage for live performances.

 Address: 10257 105 St NW, Edmonton, AB T5J 1E3

 Pizza and beer go hand-in-hand and Campio Brewing is one of the top Edmonton breweries to feature both.
-In fact, this craft brewery in Edmonton is known for having some of the best pizza in the city as well as some of the best beers to wash it all down with.
+In fact, this craft brewery in Edmonton is known for having some of the best pizzas in the city as well as some of the best beers to wash it all down with.
 Since we tend to favour fruity beers, Campio is a great place to go because they offer a Cherry and Botanical Sour, Albertosourus Tart Fruit Ale, and a Fruit Salad Gose.
-However, they also brew a saison, lager, stout, and a variety of IPAs.
+However, they also brew a Saison, lager, stout, and a variety of IPAs.

 So whether you’re looking to bite into a mouth-watering Detroit Deep Dish pizza or sip back on a cold pint of craft beer, this is another brewery in Edmonton to add to your bucket list.

 Address: 12021 102 Ave #105, Edmonton, AB T5K 0R8